communitiesuk/funding-service-design-base/README.md

 # funding-service-design-base
-Base images and requirements definitions for funding service design apps.
+Base images and requirements definitions for development of funding service design apps.
+These images are not used in production as those ones are build using Paketo.

 ## Python Flask Dev
 Contains requirements files for different versions of a python flask app.
 The [Dockerfile](./python-flask-dev/Dockerfile) contains the following build targets: